Everything You Always Wanted to Know About LOCC (But Were Afraid to Ask): Introduction

 Recently, there has been a renewed wave of interest in LOCC alongside new discoveries concerning asymptotic resources in LOCC processing \cite{DeRinaldis-2004a, Chitambar-2011a, Kleinmann-2011a, Childs-2012a}.
 It has now been shown that when an unbounded number of communication rounds are allowed, or when a particular task needs only to be accomplished with an arbitrarily small failure rate (but not perfectly), more can be accomplished than in the setting of finite rounds and perfect success rates.
 Consequently, we can ask whether a task can be performed by LOCC, and failing that, whether or not it can be approximated by LOCC, and if so, whether a simple recursive procedure suffices.
 To make these notions precise, a definition of LOCC and its topological closure is needed.
 Here, we aim to extend the formalisms developed in \cite{Bennett-1999a, Donald-2002a, Kleinmann-2011a} so to facilitate an analysis of asymptotic resources and a characterization of the most general LOCC protocols.
 Indeed, we hope that this work will provide a type of ``LOCC glossary'' for the research community.

 The approach of this article is to describe LOCC in terms of quantum instruments.\footnote{An alternative characterization of LOCC in terms of physical tasks was described to us privately by the authors of Ref.~\cite{Kleinmann-2011a}.
 Instead of considering how well an LOCC map approximates a target map (by a distance measure on maps), one can define a success measure for a particular task and study the achievable values via LOCC.
 This is particularly useful when the task does not uniquely define a target map.
 Here, we define LOCC in terms of quantum instruments, which admits a more precise mathematical description, and a further optimization over possible target maps can be added if one just wishes to focus on success rates.} This will enable us to cleanly introduce the class of infinite-round LOCC protocols as well as the more general class of LOCC-closure.
 The explicit definitions for these operational classes are provided in Sect.~\ref{Sect:definitions} as well as a discussion on the relationships among them.
 In Sect.~\ref{Sect:topology}, we discuss some topological features possessed by the different LOCC classes.
-The main result here is providing an upper bound on the number of measurements needed per round to implement any finite round, finite outcome LOCC protocol.
+The main results here involve (i) showing that the set of fixed outcome LOCC protocols possess a non-empty interior and (ii) providing an upper bound on the number of measurements needed per round to implement any finite round, finite outcome LOCC protocol.
 In Sect.~\ref{Sect:bipartite} we construct a two-qubit separable instrument that can be approached arbitrarily close using LOCC but nevertheless cannot be implemented perfectly via LOCC.
 This finding represents the first of its kind in the bipartite setting.
 Finally in Sect.~\ref{Sect:conclusion} we close with a brief summary of results and discuss some additional open problems.
 Technical proofs are reserved for the two appendices.